theratioproject/simple/doc/Simple-Mini-Tutorial-v1.0.md

-                        SIMPLE LANGUAGE MINI TUTORIAL TO GET YOU STARTED
+# SIMPLE LANGUAGE MINI TUTORIAL TO GET YOU STARTED

 Developed By Azeez Adewale
 Tutorial By Busari Habibullaah
+Edited by Abdulazeez Abdulazeez Adeshina

- Introduction
+##  Introduction

 Simple is a mini Language, developed as a project during the year 2017, it is still evolving, it is not strongly Typed like C, C++, or Java.
 It extensively support Object oriented programming.
 It was created as simple to understand programming language,